Writing

 Spellings

-We appreciate that spellings are an integral part of the transcription element of the writing process and therefore have created a personalised school spellings assessment to help support high-quality teaching and learning in this area.
+We appreciate that spellings is an integral part of the transcription element of the writing process and we follow Spelling Shed for discrete teaching of spellings which we then work hard to apply into our writing.

 The Twyford St Mary’s Writing expert: